alan-turing-institute/solar-panel-detection/notebooks/data_matching.md

 ### OSM-FiT

 1. For ways in OSM, match to FiT based on area, which can be roughly calculated from capacity.
-2. Get rough area of installations using Postcode and LLSOA with GIS if possible and use this for proximity filtering
+2. Get rough area of installations using Postcode and LLSOA with GIS if possible and use this for proximity filtering: https://postgis.net/docs/Geocode.html

 OSM-REPD distance matching continued
 --------